Your First Visit

 - Your medical/dental insurance cards

 - Your driver’s license or other valid government-issued photo identification

 - We encourage you to bring a written list of all the medications you are currently taking.

-All patients under the age 18 must be accompanied by a parent or guardian for all visits including surgery and post operative visits.
+All patients under the age of 18 must be accompanied by a parent or guardian for all visits including surgery and post-operative visits.

 Please try to arrive at least 15 minutes before your scheduled appointment to complete any paperwork needed.

 IMPORTANT: If you are scheduled to undergo IV anesthesia, please review our pre-op and post-op instructions.
 Please make sure that you do not eat or drink 8 hours prior to your surgery.
 You will also need an adult to accompany you and escort you back home.